open/close all folders

 - Adolf was a war scientist in world war II.
 Did the show say either way whether he was a nazi or affiliated with them?
 Sure, the former is unlikely given the kind of person he was, but I'm just wondering if he could have been working with them even if he didn't necessarily sympathize.
 I mean, they were the only people he could have been working for while in Germany, right?

 - He probably was working for the Nazis, but that doesn't mean he's bad.
-He clearly had good intentions of wanting to save people and bring happiness - though his research was probably used for less-than-benevolent ends by the Nazis, which resulted in his sister's death.
+He clearly had good intentions of wanting to save people and bring happiness.

-- Actually judging by the depiction of Dresden during and after the bombing, his sister was killed during the Firebombing of Dresden, which was a joint effort by the British and America.
+- Judging by the depiction of Dresden during and after the bombing, his sister was killed during the Firebombing of Dresden, which was a joint effort by the British and America.

-- It seems like they were funding his research, but he was clearly very uncomfortable with his creations being used for war.
+- They were funding his research, but he was clearly very uncomfortable with his creations being used for war.
 It fits with his character, particularly before everything happened, that he would just try not to think about what was going on in the world and focus on his own work.
+He's not a very strong-willed person.
 His sister was killed in the firebombing.
 The revelations of what had actually been happening might have been part of what provoked his decision to leave.
 When he says "the war is finally over," he doesn't seem upset that they lost.

 Adolf's "death" (RoK Spoilers)